ReportsScenario Planning

 Each adjustment defines a new scenario.

-Step 4 — Measure the Impact Across the P&L + Cash Flow
+Step 4 Measure Impact Across P&L + Cash Flow

 A real scenario engine recalculates: